OpenSky Feeder for Dump1090 (Raspberry Pi-based)

 If you run a native Debian armhf (i.e. not Raspbian) on your device, you might be lucky to install the package described here on the page.
 If you experience any problems, please contact us.

 If you are not operating such a receiver, there are several possibilities to build your own:

 - Use a stock Raspbian image and install the dump1090 software by yourself.
-We recommend the mutability fork, as it offers the best functionality.
-When using our debian repository, you can also install a recent
+We recommend using dump1090-fa as it is the most well maintained.

 - You can also use any other Linux distribution on your device, but officially we only support Raspbian images.
 You may be lucky with other Debian-based images and you might also get our software working on other distributions but there is no easy method to get the OpenSky feeder running.